 Doctors don't know exactly what causes ocular melanoma.
 As with skin cancer, people with fair skin, blond or red hair, and light-colored eyes are more likely to get it.
-But, unlike skin cancer, there's no hard evidence that links ocular melanoma to ultraviolet rays, the kind you're exposed to from sunlight or a tanning bed.
+But unlike skin cancer, there's no hard evidence that links ocular melanoma to ultraviolet (UV) rays, the kind you're exposed to from sunlight or a tanning bed.
 Still, you should avoid too much UV exposure for other health reasons.

-Scientists are looking into whether a higher risk for ocular melanoma can be passed from parents to their children.
+Scientists are looking into whether parents can pass a higher risk for ocular melanoma to their children.

 In other cases, the tumor forms on the iris, the part that gives your eye its color.
 If this happens, it's easier to spot early.
 Between 2% and 5% of people have a tumor in the conjunctiva -- the moist membrane that covers your eye.